This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 It’s also worth noting that most hotels in close proximity to the stadiums will likely offer shuttle services to and from the stadium to accommodate football fans throughout the tournament.

 The stadium is located around 15 km north of central Doha.
 The Lusail Metro Station on the red line is a 10-minute walk from the stadium.
 You can also opt for the stadium express buses that will operate between the express bus hubs.
 Accessible parking options are available close to the Lusail stadium, as well as taxis and shared rides.

 Stadium 974 is very close to the Ras Abu Abboud Expressway and is the nearest stadium to central Doha, just 2 km to the south.
 The closest metro station is the Ras Bu Abboud metro station (gold line), a 10-minute walk from the stadium.
-You can also access the stadium express buses from here and car parking options available in close proximity.
-Taxi and shared-ride drop-off and pick-ups are close to the stadium.
+You can also access the stadium express buses from here and car parking options are available in close proximity.
+Taxi and shared-ride drop-offs and pick-ups are close to the stadium.

 Al Bayt Stadium

 The stadium is located near Al Khor Coastal Road and 5 km south of Al Khor.
 You can easily access the shuttle services to and from the Lusail metro station (red line).
 Stadium express buses, car parking, taxis and shared-ride drop-off and pick-up facilities are also available here.

 Khalifa International Stadium